tedneward/Azgaarnoth/Races/Tieflings/Dispater.md

 ```
 name = 'Dispater'
+description = "***Tiefling Bloodline of Dispater.*** The great city of Dis occupies most of Hell's second layer.
+It is a place where secrets are uncovered and shared with the highest bidder, making tieflings tied to Dispater excellent spies and infiltrators."
 def level0(npc):
-    npc.description.append("***Tiefling Bloodline of Dispater.*** The great city of Dis occupies most of Hell's second layer.
-It is a place where secrets are uncovered and shared with the highest bidder, making tieflings tied to Dispater excellent spies and infiltrators.")

     npc.DEX += 1

     npc.cantripsknown.append('thaumaturgy')